Nikocraft123/ShopLink/README.md

 # Shop Link
-A shopping manager, but synced with all other group members.
+A shopping manager, but synced with all other group members

 Check out the SPEC for more information!